breatheco-de/projects/p/final-project/full-stack/full-stack-project-stories-and-wireframes/README.md

 ### Methodology Requirements

-1. Partner with someone else for the development (groups of 2 people).
+1. The project must have between 2 - 3 team members (3 is better than 2)
-2. Start by doing the wireframes (you have to deliver them).
+2. Start by doing the wireframes and user stories and add them into your repository issues and projects (you have to deliver them).
 3. Create all the user stories with acceptance criteria.
 4. Use a Kanban board for follow up on [Github Project Boards](https://help.github.com/articles/about-project-boards/)
-5.

 # Building the Wireframe